magicoli/project-donations-wc/README.md

 ### Can I link project to a project page / a specific projects list?

-Not currently, but these features could be added in a future release.
+Yes, activate "Add project post type" or choose a post type dedicated to projects in WooCommerce Product Donations settings tab.

+### Can cutomer choose the purchase amount?

+Yes, activate "Customer defined amount" in WooCommerce Product Donations settings tab.

 ### Can I see sales statistics per project?

-Not currently, but these features could be added in a future release.
+Not currently, but this feature will be added in a future release.
+You can still get some insights from WooCommerce stats, however.

-### Can cutomer choose the purchase amount?

-Yes